-THE STEPS TO BECOMING A TRAINER
+WHAT ARE THE STEPS TO BECOMING AN INTERCULTURAL TRAINER?

-The road to becoming a cross cultural trainer can vary dramatically from person to person.
+The road to becoming a cross-cultural trainer can vary dramatically from person to person.
 Some come from the business world and go back to university to study and then become trainers.
-Others know from school age what they want and complete degrees, gain work experience, travel and work their way up the training ladder.
+Others know from school-age what they want and complete degrees, gain work experience, travel and work their way up the training ladder.
 Others can fall into it by accident, simply due to having insider knowledge of a particularly niche culture at the right time.

 However, here are some practical steps one can take to get themselves started:

-Read Books – there are 100s of books on the topic of cross cultural and intercultural communication.
+Read Books – there are 100s of books on the topic of cross-cultural and intercultural communication.
 Find a reading list, research some of the big names in academia and read about their theories, delve deeper into your culture/country of interest and see what has been written thus far.

 Join SIETAR – find your local Society for Intercultural Education, Training and Research and join up.
 Find out if they have any events coming up and attend them.
-This is a great way of fast-tracking yourself into the industry as you will meet not only trainers, but training companies, academics and many others interested in the field.
+This is a great way of fast-tracking yourself into the industry as you will meet not only trainers but training companies, academics and many others interested in the field.